OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-27.md

 Then he said, “Bring it to me, and I will eat of my son’s game, that I may bless you.”
 And he brought it to him, and he ate; he also brought him wine and he drank.

 ## Genesis 27:26
-Then his father Isaac said to him, “Please come close and kiss me, my son.”
+Then his father Isaac said to him, “Please come near and give me a kiss, my son.”

 ## Genesis 27:27
 So he came close and kissed him; and when Isaac caught the smell of his garments, he blessed him and said, “See, the smell of my son is like the smell of a field which the Lord has blessed.